It all began with a passion, an idea, and a willingness to learn.

 In 2016, Luke took the leap and established Karon Farm Coffee.
 Naturally, the bread maker and heat gun were replaced with a proper roaster and within three years, this self-taught coffee enthusiast had turned his part time hobby into a full-time, award-winning business.

 Today, Karon Farm Coffee is an online retail store that is open 24/7, allowing customers to buy their favourite blend rain, hail or shine, anytime of the week.
 We have created five custom blends, each with their own distinct characteristics:

-The Karon Farm Coffee roastery is based in Gordon, regional Victoria, just outside of Ballarat and an hour west of Melbourne.
+The Karon Farm Coffee roastery is based in Wendouree, Ballarat in regional Victoria, about an hour and a half west of Melbourne.
 All beans are roasted fresh to order, delivered directly to your door.
 You can also pick up the Karon Farm range from stockists throughout Ballarat and surrounds.